 In 2010 Helsinki Design Week discovered the Old Customs Warehouse in Katajanokka and leased the building to make it into a hub for culture.
 The Old Customs Warehouse served as the main venue for Helsinki Design Week in 2011, 2012 and 2013.

 Since 2009 Helsinki Design Week has organized its programme around themes.
 The first themes were “Come to the light” (2009) and “Storytelling” (2010).

 In 2012, Helsinki was the World Design Capital.
 As Helsinki Design Week was one of the key components of the year, the nomination and its legacy was reflected in the HDW programmes of 2011, 2012 and 2013 with the themes “WDC pre-party” (2011), “Co-creation” (2012) and “Action!”
 (2013).
 In 2014 Helsinki Design Week celebrated its 10th anniversary with the theme “Take the Leap”.

 The 2015 theme “Time Machine” gathered a total of 200 events that spread throughout the city, and the Lars Sonck -designed L3 Warehouse in Jätkäsaari served as the main venue of the festival.
-Take a look at highlights from 2015, view the full programme onlineor download it as a pdf.
+Take a look at highlights from 2015 or download the programme as a pdf.

 Subscribe to the Helsinki Design Weekly newsletter

 Helsinki Design Weekly is an online design publication presenting timely phenomena in the field of design and raises discussion about the future of the industry bolstered by top writers on the front lines.